 This card displays the total number of requests for web content in all URLs.

 You can access the Report details for each card by selecting a table row or colored bar from the chart in the card.
 The report details page for each card contains extensive statistical data about web content categories, website domains, and device groups.

 Web categories: Lists the web content categories that have had access attempts in your organization.
 Select a specific category to open a summary flyout.

 Domains: Lists the web domains that have been accessed or blocked in your organization.
 Select a specific domain to view detailed information about that domain.

 Device groups: Lists all the device groups that have generated web activity in your organization

 Use the time range filter at the top left of the page to select a time period.
 You can also filter the information or customize the columns.
 Select a row to open a flyout pane with even more information about the selected item.

 Errors and issues

 Limitations and known issues in this preview

-Unassigned machines will have incorrect data shown within the report.
-In the Report details > Machine groups pivot, you may see a row with a blank Machine Group field.
-This group contains your unassigned machines in the interim before they get put into your specified group.
-The report for this row may not contain an accurate count of machines or access counts.
+Unassigned devices will have incorrect data shown within the report.
+In the Report details > Device groups pivot, you may see a row with a blank Device Group field.
+This group contains your unassigned devices before they get put into your specified group.
+The report for this row may not contain an accurate count of devices or access counts.